shahrozej12/OneWindow-CIF-Account-Automation/README.md

 ---

-> This project is part of my **professional automation portfolio**, highlighting my skills in **Selenium, Java, Cucumber (BDD), and Excel-driven data-driven testing** for enterprise banking systems.
-It demonstrates my ability to build **scalable, maintainable, and professional automation frameworks** that solve real-world banking workflows.
+> This project is part of my **professional automation portfolio**, highlighting my skills in **Selenium, Java, Cucumber (BDD), and pure automated enterprise workflows**.
+It demonstrates my ability to design **scalable, maintainable, and professional automation frameworks** for complex banking applications.